fuentesdominic/connect_four_project/README.md

  *Find Four*

- ## Brief Description of Game
+ ## Description of Game

- Find Four is another way of saying connect four.
-That being said the goal is to get four of your moves in a line.
-This can be achieved by getting four vertically, horizontally, or Diagionally.
-This is a two player game and you alternate turns until someone reaches four in a row.
+In Find Four, players are not limited to starting only from the bottom row.
+They can place their pieces anywhere on the board, which means that they can create new connections and block their opponent's moves more easily.
+This variant of Connect Four requires players to consider not only their own moves but also their opponent's possible responses, which makes the game more challenging and strategic.

  ## How to Get Started

- Player one begins the game by clicking on the desired slot.
-Once Player One has finished, Player Two will be allowed to select a circle.
-In order to help keep track of who is next there is a prompt under the title that will display who is next.
+To start playing, Player One clicks on the slot they want to place their piece in.
+Once Player One is done, it's Player Two's turn to select a circle.
+The prompt under the game title indicates whose turn it is to play.
+This turn-based gameplay ensures that both players have an equal opportunity to strategize and compete for the win.

 ## Credits